-A Beginner’s Guide To the Perfect Electric Bike Tire Pressure
+A Beginner’s Guide to the Perfect Electric Bike Tire Pressure

 Physics tells us that more pressure will allow a bicycle to roll faster because the tire will deform less and have a smaller footprint on the road, both of which lead to less rolling resistance.
 While this is true, it is only true on a perfectly smooth road.
-Unfortunately, the reality is that road surfaces vary greatly and they are rarely smooth at all.
+Unfortunately, the reality is that road surfaces vary greatly, and they are rarely smooth at all.

-The effect is easy to understand if you have ever ridden a mountain bike with tires pumped up hard.
+The effect is easy to understand if you have ever ridden a mountain or off-road bike with tires pumped up hard.
 Every bump on the trail is transferred to the rider.
 While a hard tire has a smaller footprint and will indeed accelerate faster, mountain bikers need a lower pressure so that the bigger tire footprint can conform to the trail and give more grip, especially when cornering.

-Although there is no one ideal tire pressure, you can get close to what you need by considering the following factors and steps below:
+Although there is no one ideal bike tire pressure, you can get close to what you need by considering the following factors and steps below:

-More weight pushing down on the tires will compress the air inside more.
+More weight pushing down on the e-bike tires will compress the air inside more.
 The more that the rider and bicycle weigh, the more pressure is needed to counter the effect of this compression.
 If you are a petite rider, then you will need a much lower pressure in comparison to a larger cyclist.

-Rough terrain will require road cyclists to use a lower pressure to avoid vibrations causing hand fatigue.
-Likewise, when riding off road, a higher pressure is more suitable to hard pack surfaces than loose sand or loam, which require lower pressures.
-Too low a tire pressure can cause snakebite punctures when riding off road, so don’t go too low.
+Rough terrain will require road cyclists to use a lower pressure to avoid vibrations that cause hand fatigue.
+Likewise, when riding off-road, a higher pressure is more suitable for hard-packed surfaces than loose sand or loam, which require a lower pressure.
+Keep in mind that, if your tire pressure is too low, it can cause snakebite punctures when riding off-road.

-If any surface is wet, tires will need a lower pressure to increase their footprint and grip.
-This applies to road and off road cycling.
-Too high of a tire pressure is often the primary cause for crashing when road conditions are wet.
+If the surface is wet, the ideal bike tire pressure will be much lower.
+This increases the e-bike tire’s footprint and grip.
+This applies to road and off-road cycling.
+A tire pressure that is too high is often the primary cause for crashing when road conditions are wet.